Kitchen Divas

 Notes

-Make sure to completely drain the bacon fat and moisture from the onion-garlic mixture before adding it to the cream cheese mixture.
+• Cool and drain the bacon mixture: Remove excess bacon fat and moisture from the onion and garlic, and let the mixture cool slightly before adding it to the creamy base.

 Nutrition